swiftugandan/quizmastr/README.md

 ## Deploy on Vercel
 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fswiftugandan%2Fquizmastr)

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js) from the creators of Next.js.
+The easiest way to deploy your own Quizmastr is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js) from the creators of Next.js.

 Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.